kudobuilder/operators/repository/kafka/docs/latest/mirrormaker.md

 ### Limitations

 Currently MirrorMaker works with Kafka protocol `PLAINTEXT` only.
 It will not work if Kerberos and or TLS is enabled in the Kafka instance (external included).
-Future releases of KUDO Kafka will provide enhancements to address this limitation through a MirrorMaker operator.
+Future releases of KUDO Kafka will address this limitation through a MirrorMaker operator.